publishing-kit/skeleton/CONTRIBUTING.md

 - **Add tests!** - Your patch won't be accepted if it doesn't have tests.

+- **Fix any issues Psalm raises** - It's not necessarily a deal breaker if Psalm throws an error on your pull request that simply can't be resolved, but please run it with `$ composer psalm`, and do your best to fix any issues it raises before submitting your pull request.
+We try to keep the code base as type-safe as possible, and Psalm is a big part of that.

 - **Document any change in behaviour** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.

 - **Consider our release cycle** - We try to follow [SemVer v2.0.0](http://semver.org/).
 Randomly breaking public APIs is not an option.